cncf/toc/PRINCIPLES.md

 _Principle: We exercise minimal viable governance to enable community driven success._

 Our expectations around governance and support are all predicated on the notion that a CNCF project works like a typical, modern “community-owned” open source software project, such as a person might discover hosted on GitHub.
 That means that it has ‘committers’ and shared ownership using source code control, etc. People who want the CNCF to support their ‘thing’ need to make it into a project and support “GitHub-style” communities.
-CNCF projectsare not required to reside on GitHub to support a GitHub-style community.
+CNCF projects are not required to reside on GitHub to support a GitHub-style community.

 In the GitHub era, open projects are able to get a lot “done” without outside help.
 The CNCF does not want to get in the way of that.
 This starts with “minimal viable governance”.